Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

   but if using custom models the left-to-right layout that matches the spatial structuring can be preferred (e.g. for processing with conv nets).
 - _Use Batched Raycasts_ (3D only) Whether to use batched raycasts.
 Enable to use batched raycasts and the jobs system.
+- _Distance Noise Std_ This parameter controls the standard deviation (σ) of Gaussian noise added to HitFraction, a value representing the normalized hit distance along the ray.
+A value of 0 means no noise is applied.
+HitFraction ranges from 0 (no hit) to 1 (hit at maximum ray distance).
+- _FlipHitProbability_ Sets the probability that the HasHit result will be flipped (e.g., hit becomes no hit, or vice versa).
+Useful for simulating sensor noise or unreliable detection..

 In the example image above, the Agent has two `RayPerceptionSensorComponent3D`s.
 Both use 3 Rays Per Direction and 90 Max Ray Degrees.
 One of the components had